Table of Contents

 • 6.
 Travel Insurance for Egypt

 There is almost nothing more important for your Egypt trip than reliable travel insurance.
-The travel can be unpredictable and you’ll need to make sure you’re covered in case of a medical emergency, lost luggage, COVID-19 evacuations, flight cancellations etc. Faye is always our go-to for finding the best travel insurance – we never take a trip without them!
-They create customized plans that adapt for each unique trip and traveler, even offering affordable add-ons like ‘cancel for any reason.’
+Travel in Africa can be unpredictable, and you’ll need to make sure you’re covered in case of a medical emergency, lost luggage, evacuations, flight cancellations, theft, rental car issues, etc.

 Faye Travel Insurance